 Even if you do have to pay a bit more for non-standard cover, remember that buildings insurance is essential.
 A decent policy covers your home against a range of risk including fire, flood, storm and subsidence and can provide a financial lifeline if things go wrong.

-How do I work out cover for my non-standard property?
+How do I work out how much cover I need?

-If you live in a normal home, insurers will be able to work out how much you need to pay for buildings insurance pretty easily.
-This is known as ‘the sum assured’, and represents the maximum the cost to rebuild your property from scratch if it were completely destroyed.
+If you live in a standard build home, insurers will be able to work out how much you need to pay for buildings insurance pretty easily.
+This is known as ‘the sum assured’ – it’s what the maximum the cost to rebuild your property from scratch would be if it were destroyed.

 The Association of British Insurers’ and Building Cost Information Service provides a rebuilding cost calculator you can use to check your property’s rebuild cost.